If you’ve ever had a child who is given to whining, you know how grating it can get on the nerves of every member of the household.

 You cannot crack down on whining one day, ignore it the next, reward it the following, and expect that approach to work.
 Consistency is of vital importance in conquering the bad habit of whining.
 But consistency is also important in children’s schedules, especially at this age.
 Young children are prone to be cranky whenever they are tired and/or hungry, so keeping to a predictable schedule for meals and naptimes will go a long way in helping your child maintain a more pleasant disposition throughout this “stage” of life.

-Note: This post was adapted from the April 2011 issue of “Family Times,” a monthly column I write for THE NORTHEAST TEXAN.
+NOTE: This post was adapted from an April 2011 issue of “Family Times,” a weekly column I write for THE NORTHEAST TEXAN.